enthought/enable/docs/source/enable_concepts.rst

 ===============

 This document contains notes from a brain dump session by Peter Wang with Janet Swisher on March 19, 2008.
-It is notes rather than full explanations, which we hope to add later.
+It is notes rather than full explanations, but gives good background from the original developer of Enable.

 Enable Component
 ----------------